NatWest: Services

 International Bank Account Numbers take the form GBxx NWBK ssss ssaa aaaa aa, where x refers to two check digits, s to the branch sort code and a to the individual account number.
 The Bank Identifier Code, or SWIFT code, for NatWest (and Isle of Man Bank) is NWBKGB2L (8 digits) or NWBKGB2Lxxx (11 digits).

 Bó, a standalone digital banking app with the aim of helping people save more money was launched in November 2019 and discontinued in May 2020.

-Mettle is an e-money business account provided by Prepay Solutions, a trading name of Prepay Technologies Ltd.

 NatWest also entered the merchant acquiring market by introducing Tyl in 2019.
 The proposition includes next business day settlement for card transactions.